 The fastest-growing occupations between 2018 to 2028 are expected to have roots in trade skills, according to recent statistics.
 Paying higher than average, solar photovoltaic installers and wind turbine service technicians are among the highly popular skilled trade occupations with projected growth rates of 63% and 57%, respectively.

 What does this mean for aspiring students?
-The demand for skills trade occupations, them ample opportunities for a rewarding and fulfilling career.
-They can be sure to land a job as soon as they graduate, and most of these pay well.
+The demand for skills trade occupations offers ample opportunities for a rewarding and fulfilling career.
+Students can expect to land a job as soon as they graduate, and most of these pay well.